-Depending on the blocking configuration a M7892 product can have a different user available configuration as described in Security Target Lite [7], chapter 1.1.
-For example, a M7892 G12 product can come in one project with the fully available Infineon® SOLID FLASHTM or in another project with any other Infineon® SOLID FLASHTM -size below the physical implementation size, or with a different RAM size.
-And more, the user has the free choice, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
-In addition, the user decides, whether the TOE comes with a free combination of software libraries or without any.
-And, to be even more flexible, various interface options can be chosen as well.
+Depending on the blocking configuration an M7820 product can have different user available memory sizes and can come with or without individual accessible cryptographic co-processors.
+For example a product with the M-number M7820 in the field can come in one project with the fully available Infineon® SOLID FLASHTM or in another project with equal or any other Infineon® SOLID FLASHTM-size below the physical implementation size, depending on the user requirements.
+And more, the user is free to choice prior to production, whether he needs the symmetric co-processor SCP, or the asymmetric co-processor Crypto2304T, or both, or none of them.
+In addition, the user is also free to choice whether the TOE comes with a free combination of delivered cryptographic libraries or without any.
+The in the table 4 listed Chip Identifier Bytes show the TOE derivates with the belonging configuration.
+The product code of the TOE is M7820 A11 and produced in Dresden/Germany.